BGSpiegl/GCparagon/README.md

 `git clone https://github.com/BGSpiegl/GCparagon`

-After making sure that conda is available on your system and up-to-date, move inside the cloned repository
+After making sure that conda is available on your system and up to date, move inside the cloned repository

 `cd GCparagon`